Robocat999/AtlyssModLoader/README.md

 Note that any updates to ATLYSS will require a rerun of injector.
 Just repeat step 5.
 Don't worry about accidently injecting too many times, as the injector does a check to prevent that.

+## Creating Mods
+Please see the [Wiki](https://github.com/Robocat999/AtlyssModLoader/wiki) for information on creating mods.

 ## Current State of AtlyssModLoader
 The AtlyssModLoader can do the following:
 - Load .dll files (mods) in to the game at startup.